btsai/streamlined_rails_i18n/README.md

 ##### Alternative setup

-I found manually running the script to be a bit tiring.
+I found manually running the script each time to be a bit tiring.

-What I ended up doing was sticking this inside by Rails application.rb file, so it runs automatically whenever you start the Rails app.
+What I ended up doing was sticking this inside our Rails application.rb file, so it runs automatically whenever you start the Rails app.
 This way either restarting the server or running a test will generate the final files.
-When you're developing the UI anyhow, you need to restart the Rails server to see the changes reflected, so yo might as well put it in there.
+When you're developing the UI, you need to restart the Rails server anyway to see the changes reflected, so yo might as well put it in there.

 Here's how you include it in application.rb:
 ```